boost-ext/di/README.md

 This is not an official Boost library yet and there is no guarantee it will ever be!

 ## Introduction
-Dependency Injection is C++03/C++11/C++14 header only library providing type safe, compile time, macro free constructor dependency injection functionality.
+Boost.DI is C++03/C++11/C++14 header only library providing type safe, compile time, macro free constructor dependency injection.

 ### Hello World